Credit Card Pricing Models

 All about Interchange-Plus, Flat-Rate & Tiered Pricing

-When your business accepts credit card payments, your overall processing costs will depend on your payment processor’s credit card pricing model.
+When your business accepts credit card payments, your overall processing costs will depend partly on the credit card pricing model used by your payment processor or merchant service provider.

 This is why credit card pricing models are one of the key things to look for when you’re shopping around for a payment processor.